ptoche/piketty/slidify/lectures/Chapter 02/index.md

 - Decompose total growth as 'population growth plus a remainder.'
 - The 'remainder' includes knowledge acquired through education, training, learning-by-doing, social interactions, technological innovations, improved organization, both disembodied (blueprints, patents, incentives) and embodied (better machines, more machines).
 - The decomposition could be used for exact predictions if population growth and 'the rest' were independent.
 In some cases 'birth' and 'death' decisions are independent of the rest: the one-child policy implemented in China in 1980 was a political decision that went against the private choices of many; perhaps so are the deaths caused by wars or epidemics.
-- But the 2 components often interact: knowledge brought about improvements in hygiene and medicine, which raised population growth; a reduction in the number of children raises resources available for nutrition and education.
+- The 2 components may interact: knowledge about hygiene and medicine raised population growth; a reduction in the number of children raises resources available for nutrition and education.

 ---